blaze/blaze/docs/design/blaze-sql-cache.rst

 Querying SQL databases can be costly if they receive many requests per second so they can be be overloaded.
-Using a local cache can free the database from replying to repetitive queries or queries showing some overlap, allowing a much better response times for queries that have not been done before.
+Using a local cache can free the database from replying to repetitive queries or queries showing some overlap, allowing a much better response time for queries that have been performed before.

 Background
 ==========